alkem-io/website/content/en/post/2022-05-webbers/index.md

 - How can you use **AI to connect people**?
 - If you have worked out a solution (e.g. on circularity) in 10 suburbs, how can you make it into a **guideline** such that all other suburbs can easily adopt?

-The main goal of the session: developing a tool that allows the Webbers to **collaborate effectively on transition-related challenges**, as they already identified the need for such a platform.
+The main goal of this Webber's session?
+Developing a tool that allows the Webbers to **collaborate effectively on transition-related challenges**.
+Clearly for Alkemio great to see that they already identified the need for such a platform!
 The audience was split in groups, where each group would go through several rounds to brainstorm about their pain points in collaborative projects and to identify solutions to these pain points.
 One central theme: Biomimicry.

 ---